 Bounce Back From Your Traumatic Brain Injury

 So there you have it.
-If you suffer a traumatic brain injury, all is definitely not lost.
+If you suffered a traumatic brain injury, all is definitely not lost.

 You simply need a recovery plan that works, and you can start by using the tips above.
 We’d love to help.

-To learn more about our speech therapy services and how they can help with your traumatic brain injury recovery, reach out to us today.
+To learn more about our speech therapy services and how they can help with your traumatic brain injury recovery, click here to get started today.